keithfancher/kept/README.md

 ## Note contents / Front-matter

 Google Keep notes don't contain formatting, so each note's contents will be exported more-or-less as-is.

 If a note has a title, that title will be written as a top-level markdown heading.
-(The title is also used as a filename for the note.)
+(Unless you use the `--title-in-yaml` CLI option.
+See "Options / Flags" below.)
+The title is also used as the filename for the note.

 Checklists are converted into standard markdown checklists.

 By default, each note's metadata will be included as YAML front-matter at the top of the file.
 (Many common editors support this, including Obsidian and Markor.)
-The included front-matter fields are: `tags`, `createdTime`, and `lastEditedTime`.
+The default included front-matter fields are: `tags`, `createdTime`, and `lastEditedTime`.
+If a note has attachments, there will also be an `attachments` field.
+If you've specified the `--title-in-yaml` option, there will be a `title` field as well.

 You can disable the YAML front-matter entirely with the `--no-yaml` CLI option.
 (See the "Options" section below.)
 Note that if you do, it might make